Tracy Hills AVA: Climate

 The unique climate of the Tracy Hills viticultural area is its most distinctive characteristic.
 The sheltering effect of Mt.
 Oso and the Diablo Range, the marine winds coming through the Altamont Pass, and the cold air drainage from the higher mountain elevations, create a microclimate in the Tracy Hills area with the lowest annual rainfall in the Tracy region.
 These climatic elements combine to produce a microclimate with less rain, fog, dew, and frost than the surrounding areas.
+The USDA plant hardiness zone is 9b.